nabilhassein/bitcurry/README.md

 It would be a nice feature if bitcurry offered a way of creating torrents that is convenient to the end user, with a command-line interface.
+Doing it manually is tedious and error-prone.
+Also, in terms of homemade-test.torrent -- may want to add optional params, namely multiple file support, md5sum, private tracker support

 We need tests.
 Unfortunately, testing is not always straightforward.
 However, it is a top priority to write good tests for: